Terms of Service

 4. Eligibility, B2B Orientation, and Authority

-By creating an Account and using the Services, you confirm that you are acting in a business/professional capacity and not as a Consumer.
-If you are a Consumer, you must not use the Services.
+By creating an Account and using the Services, you confirm that you are acting in a business or professional capacity.
+The Services are not intended for consumer use.
+If you believe you are acting as a Consumer, please contact us before using the Services.

 You must be at least 18 years old and have legal capacity to enter into a binding agreement.
 If you use the Services on behalf of a company or other legal entity, you represent that you have authority to bind that entity to these Terms.